 Partners for Places

-In late 2013, Will Allen, of Growing Power approached HOME GR/OWN about his idea to plant orchards on City-owned lots throughout Milwaukee's North Side.
-In the fall of 2014, the Greater Milwaukee Foundation was awarded a $75,000 competitive national grant through the Bloomberg Award for Partners for Places - a project of the Funders' Network for Smart Growth and Livable Communities.
-The award was matched with additional local funding sources to make Will Allen's vision a reality.
+In late 2013, Will Allen, formerly of Growing Power, approached HOME GR/OWN about his idea to plant orchards on City-owned lots throughout Milwaukee's North Side.
+In the fall of 2014, HOME GR/OWN partnered with the Greater Milwaukee Foundation and the Greater Milwaukee Foundation was awarded a $75,000 competitive national grant through the Bloomberg Award for Partners for Places - a project of the Funders' Network for Smart Growth and Livable Communities.
+The award was matched with additional local funding sources to make a greatly expanded version of Will Allen's vision a reality.

 OUR PUBLIC/PRIVATE PARTNERSHIP: